mrosadio/map-climate-diplomacy/README.md

 Last updated: April 2025

 ## Known limitations:
-- Coverage is limited to 6–7 African countries per partner, not all 54
-- The pledged vs. disbursed distinction exists in the data notes but is not yet visualized
-- The Low/Moderate/High connectivity thresholds driving the color scale are not documented in the codebase
 - Selecting an African country without first selecting a partner actor does not trigger a response — this can confuse users and is a known UX gap
 - No mobile support (explicitly out of scope for the current version)
-- Trend direction indicators (`trendConfig`) are present in the data but their derivation methodology is not documented
+- Trend direction indicators (`trendConfig`) are present in the data but their derivation methodology is not documented yet

 ---